linode/docs/docs/quick-answers/linux/how-to-use-git.md

 {: .note}

 >`git add -A`, `git add .`, and `git add -u` can all be used to stage files for a commit.
-> `git add -A` stages ALL of the files in the directory. `git add .` stages only the new and modified files, and omiting any  deleted files. `git add -u` stages only the modified and deleted files, omitting any new files.
+> `git add -A` stages **a**ll of the files in the directory. `git add .` stages only the new and modified files, and omits any deleted files. `git add -u` stages only the modified and deleted files, omitting any new files.